lpfb/examples/linux_interesting_comands/linux_commands.md

         - -path ./dir_name: used for the current directory level
         - -name dir_name: used to exclude name in all levels searched
     - -name pattern: used to specify the pattern/file to be searched
+    - '-o' is used as an or expression to add mor dirs

 - Using find to exclude a directory name from the search
 ```sh